deenuy/React-recipe-app/README.md

 ## Future Development:

-- Enhance the user experience for discovering stocks and commodities
+- Enhance the user experience for discovering recipies with ingredients, diets and calories
-- Integrate ML algorithms to recommend news to steer the user to decide to buy or sell the stocks
-- Provision for tagging the companies that you want to quickly search or track
+- UI improvements

 ### Demo